Updated on August 3, 2022

 Unlike some hematophages, bed bugs don’t have a universal preference to blood type.
 However, an individual bed bug may develop a preference for the blood type they’re most used to.

-Thus, you might be high on the menu simply because the bugs snacked on you first.
+As a result, you might be high on the menu simply because the bugs snacked on you first.

 #3 – Proximity